Gathering evidence: letters, emails & documents

-There are many legitimate reasons for a company to have policies such as these; however, there is a direct conflict with such policies and the rights of employees to gather evidence to use for the purposes of litigation.
-It is a fine balance and – as discussed earlier – many employees have been subject to threats, disciplinary action and even dismissal for removing confidential emails from the company servers to their own personal e-mail accounts.
+There are many legitimate reasons for a company to have policies such as these; however, there is a direct conflict with such policies and your rights as an employee when gathering evidence to use for the purposes of litigation.
+It is a fine balance and many employees have been subject to threats, disciplinary action and even dismissal for removing confidential emails from the company servers to their own personal email accounts.

 General rule on removing emails

-Although every case is different, the general rule is that if at all possible you shouldn’t remove emails from the company server.
+Although every case is different, the general rule is that it’s best not to remove emails from the company server.
 In a normal case it shouldn’t be necessary to take these steps.
-For example, if you continue to remain in work and are dealing with a normal case of unfair dismissal or constructive dismissal and don’t suspect your employer of attempting to destroy evidence, you should gather the emails that support your case together in your company inbox or store them on the company servers.
+For example, if you continue to remain in work and are gathering evidence for a normal case of unfair dismissal or constructive dismissal and if you don’t suspect your employer of attempting to destroy evidence, you should gather together the emails that support your case in your company inbox or store them on the company servers.

-If you absolutely must take action to remove emails (if, for example, you suspect you will suspended and not granted access to systems or your employer is deleting evidence) then it is very unwise to remove highly confidential information contained in emails or as attachments from the company servers, even if this supports your case.
-This can lead to legitimate allegations that you have breached company polices and your duties of confidentiality, which will not only undermine your negotiation but could lead to disciplinary action in and of itself – as exemplified in the Brandeaux case mentioned earlier.
+If you absolutely must take action to remove emails (if, for example, you suspect you will suspended and not granted access to systems or that your employer is deleting evidence) then it is risky to remove confidential commercial information contained in emails or as attachments from the company servers, even if this supports your case.
+Examples here include price lists and client lists.
+This can lead to legitimate allegations that you have breached company policies and your duties of confidentiality, which will not only undermine your negotiation but could lead to disciplinary action in and of itself – as exemplified in the case mentioned above.